Maximilien Robespierre: 1789

 On 6 June, Robespierre delivered his introductory speech in the Estates General, targeting the hierarchical structure of the church.
 His impassioned oratory prompted observers to comment, "This young man is as yet inexperienced; unaware of when to cease, but possesses an eloquence that sets him apart from the rest."
 By 13 June, Robespierre aligned with deputies, who later proclaimed themselves the National Assembly, asserting representation for 96% of the nation.
-On 9 July, the Assembly relocated to Paris and began deliberating a new constitution and taxation system.
 On 13 July, the National Assembly proposed reinstating the "bourgeois militia" in Paris to quell the unrest.
 The following day, the populace demanded weapons and stormed both the Hôtel des Invalides and the Bastille.
 The local militia transitioned into the National Guard, a move that distanced the most impoverished citizens from active involvement.
 During an altercation with Lally-Tollendal who advocated law and order, Robespierre reminded the citizens of their "recent defense of liberty", which paradoxically restricted their access to it.

 In October, alongside Louvet, Robespierre supported Maillard following the Women's March on Versailles.
-That same month, while the Constituent Assembly deliberated on male census suffrage on 22 October, Robespierre and a select few deputies opposed property requirements for voting and holding office.
 Through December and January Robespierre notably drew attention from marginalised groups, particularly Protestants, Jews, people of African descent, domestic servants, and actors.
-A frequent orator in the Assembly, Robespierre championed the ideals in the Declaration of the Rights of Man and of the Citizen but his views rarely garnered majority support among fellow deputies.
+A frequent orator in the Assembly, Robespierre championed the ideals in the Declaration of the Rights of Man and of the Citizen, but his views rarely garnered majority support among fellow deputies.

-Despite his commitment to democratic principles, Robespierre did not adopt the change of dress influenced by the Revolution; instead he persistently donned knee-breeches and retained a meticulously groomed appearance with powdered, curled, and perfumed wig tied in a queue in line with the old-fashioned style of the 18th century.
+Despite his commitment to democratic principles, Robespierre did not adopt the change of dress influenced by the Revolution; instead he persistently donned knee-breeches and retained a meticulously groomed appearance with a curled, perfumed, and powdered wig tied in a queue in line with the old-fashioned style of the 18th century.
 Some accounts described him as "nervous, timid, and suspicious".